-If a student feels that the school has not adequately addressed a complaint or concern, the student may consider contacting the Accrediting Council for Independent Colleges and Schools.
-All complaints considered by the Commission must be in written form, with permission from the complainant(s) for the Commission to forward a copy of the complaint to the school for a response.
+If a student feels that the School has not adequately addressed a complaint or concern, the student may consider contacting the Accrediting Commission.
+All complaints considered by the Commission must be in written form, include as much detail as possible, supporting documentation, if available, and the complainant's name and contact information.
 The complainant(s) will be kept informed as to the status of the complaint as well as the final resolution by the Commission.
-A copy of the Commission's Complaint Form is available at the school and may be obtained by contacting the Campus President.
 Please direct all inquiries to:

-Accrediting Council for Independent Colleges and Schools 750 First Street, N.E., Suite 980 Washington, DC 20002-4223 (202) 336-6780
+Accrediting Council for Independent Colleges and Schools 750 First Street, N.E., Suite 980 Washington, DC 20002-4223 202-336-6780